-- (a) To determine the "seasonal average" for this general permit, calculate the arithmetic average of all the daily discharge concentrations determined during the entire wet season (October through May).
-The daily discharge is the arithmetic average measurement of the pollutant over a day. - 6.
-Facilities discharging stormwater runoff from areas with industrial activity to an infiltration basin or trench lined with absorptive media must comply with the following limits.
+- Permittees shall use either a calibrated pH meter or narrow-range pH indicator paper with a resolution not greater than ± 0.5 SU. - 3.
+Facilities discharging stormwater runoff from areas with industrial activity to an infiltration basin or trench lined with absorptive media must comply with the applicable limits in Table 3.
 The discharge point to ground and all parts of the basin or trench must be located at least 200 feet from the water's edge.